umontreal-simul/latnetbuilder/README.md

 configure` command.

-The above  ̀waf configure` commands configures `waf` for a minimal build, without documentation, code examples nor web interface.
+The above  ̀waf configure` commands configures `waf` for a minimal build, without documentation nor code examples.
 These can be built by appending the following options to `waf configure`:

 * `--build-docs` to generate the documentation, if [Doxygen](http://www.stack.nl/~dimitri/doxygen/) is available on the system.
 * `--build-examples` to compile and install example code, including code from the tutorial, which will also be verified to yield correct output.
-* `--build-web-ui` to generate the web interface (this will cause waf to download a patched version of [pyjs](http://pyjs.org/) during the build process).

 Errors will be reported if required software components cannot be found.
 In that case, you should check the Boost and FFTW installation paths.